LogoCustom Linear Actuator

 Alias force checkpoint

 Keep one canonical URL.
-Treat 12v 1500n actuator as an input trigger, then run current, duty, and risk interpretation before RFQ.
+Treat 12v actuator 3500n as an input trigger, keep 12v heavy duty linear actuator as the reordered heavy duty alias, and keep 12v 1500n actuator as a secondary alias, then run current, duty, and risk interpretation before RFQ.

 • Tool layer: force-speed-duty-voltage screening with validation states.